XRPLF/xrpl.js/MIGRATION.md

 ### 11. Transaction` type

-`Transaction` has been updated to include `PsuedoTransaction`s.
+`Transaction` has been updated to include `PseudoTransaction`s.
 To get the equivalent of the old `Transaction` type which only included transactions users could submit, please use `SubmittableTransaction`.

 This effectively changes the signature of the following methods: